torproject/sbws/docs/source/specification.rst

 2. Configuring Tor and sbws
 ---------------------------

+.. note:: i'd move all section 2 to :doc:`DEPLOY` and :doc:`config`

 Sbws does not require any complicated modifications to Tor.
 For all parts of sbws that interact with a Tor daemon, only a couple of simple configuration changes are required.